GIRA/PhysicalBits/docs/getting_started/README.md

 To understand what makes Physical Bits special, see [Key features](./FEATURES.md).

-To see Physical Bits in action, watch some of our [Videos](./VIDEOS.md).
+And to see Physical Bits in action, watch some of our [Videos](./VIDEOS.md).

-And to download the latest version, see [Download and Installation](./DOWNLOAD.md).